Seagate/cortx-motr/doc/motr-in-prose.md

 # Motr in Prose

-_« Par ma foi ! il y a plus de quarante ans que je dis de la prose sans que j'en susse rien, et je vous suis le plus obligé du monde de m'avoir appris cela. »_
+_« Par ma foi ! il y a plus de quarante ans que je dis de la prose sans que j'en susse rien, et je vous suis le plus obligé du monde de m'avoir appris cela. »_ Molière, Le Bourgeois gentilhomme

 This document attempts to be a primary document for the whole of Motr, concentrating on giving a consistent overview of the architecture.